-To perform its roles more efficiently, the Board of Directors has appointed specific committees which consist of directors who have expertise and experiences in such aspects.
+In 2021, the Board of Directors had convened totally 11 meetings and the Non-Executive Directors held one meeting to specific committees which consist of directors who have expertise and experiences in such aspects.
 The committees shall support in determining goals and operating practices for such areas before approval.
 The Company's committees include (1)